auditassistant/json-context/README.md

 ## JSON Context Is A New Way To Write Data-Backed Sites

-The first step is deciding all of the data needed to render a page.
+The first step is deciding **all of the data needed to render a page** and the most efficient structure for that data.
 This is as simple as building a JSON object.

 ```js